gaia-taipei/tw-firefox-weekly/Luke.md

-## 12/05 - 12/09 ##
+## 12/12 - 12/16 ##

 ### Last Week ###

-* [Hawaii All Hands]
-    - Clarified the architecture of Form Autofill with Matt
-    - Attended the discussion of Form Autofill and WebPayment
-    - Gave a lighting talk on Mortar/PDF

-### This Week ###

 * [PTO]
     - 12/12 - 12/16

+### This Week ###

+* [Form Autofill]
+    - [WIP] Bug 1300993 - Connect satchel autocomplete to form autofill results instead of form history when appropriate
+    - Refine the diagram of architecture